Curl-Flow: Boundary-Respecting Pointwise Incompressible Velocity Interpolation for Grid-Based Fluids: Curl-Flow Interpolation in 2D

 consistent with finite differences on \eqref{eq:VP2D}.
-Given the velocities, we would like to find the $\psi_i$.
-These equations possess a one-dimensional null space: constant offsets of all $\psi_i$ do not change the velocities.
-Physically, the divergence-free condition ensures one of the fluxes is the negated sum of the others, implying one equation is linearly dependent.
+We seek $\psi_i$ satisfying the given velocities.
+These equations have a 1D null space: constant offsets of all $\psi_i$ do not change the velocities.
+(Physically, discrete incompressibility ensures one flux is the negated sum of the others, implying one equation is linearly dependent.)
 We select a unique solution by arbitrarily setting ${\psi_0 = 0}$.
-We can then determine the other $\psi_i$ by linear-time back-substitution; this is equivalent to traversing the cell's edge graph, computing each subsequent $\psi$ value from its predecessor on the edge and the edge's velocity component.
-The divergence-free condition ensures discrete integrability, i.e., looping back to $\psi_0$ gives a consistent result.
+We determine the other $\psi_i$ by traversing the cell's edge graph, computing each subsequent $\psi$ value from its predecessor on the edge and the edge's velocity component.
+Discrete incompressibility ensures discrete integrability, i.e., looping back to $\psi_0$ gives a consistent result.

-Applying the relationships of \eqref{eq:VPUniformGrid2D} to an entire uniform grid yields a large sparse system of equations, yet the same graph traversal strategy remains effective.
-This avoids a traditional (and costly) global Poisson solve for $\psi$ based on \eqref{eq:divCurl}.
-Any traversal order through the grid's edges suffices, but an order that maximizes parallelism is preferable.
-As in Figure~\ref{fig:VP2D}, we first set ${\psi_0 = 0}$, and sweep vertically to obtain all the ${\psi}$ values at ${x = x_0}$ (i.e., ${\psi_1 = \psi_0 + h u_0}$ and so on).
-We then sweep in the horizontal direction in parallel to obtain all remaining ${\psi}$ values.
-This approach will also recover correct values in the presence of boundaries with prescribed velocities, such as the inflow/outflow boundaries in several of our examples.
-In the absence of solid obstacles, the sweeping method is consistent with that of \citet{Biswas2016}.
+This graph traversal scheme applies likewise to a whole uniform grid of cells, thereby avoiding a costly global Poisson solve for $\psi$ based on \eqref{eq:divCurl}.
+Any ordering suffices, so we aim to maximize parallelism.
+As proposed by \citet{Biswas2016} and illustrated in Figure~\ref{fig:VP2D}, we first set ${\psi_0 = 0}$, and sweep vertically to obtain all the ${\psi}$ values at ${x = x_0}$ (i.e., ${\psi_1 = \psi_0 + h u_0}$ and so on).
+We then sweep horizontally, in parallel, to obtain all remaining ${\psi}$ values.
+This approach is compatible with any standard exterior domain boundary conditions (inflow/outflow/open/closed), since it only needs the velocity data.